bomaradil/AWS_Lambda_Shutdown_EC2_instances/README.md

 # Shutdown Ec2 instances using AWS Lambda and python code

-This python code will shurdown running or pending ec2 instances in that region
+This python code will shurdown running or pending ec2 instances in that region.

 ## import the aws library boto3

 import boto3

-## a fonction to get ec2 instances that are in state Running or pending
+## fonction to get ec2 instances that are in state Running or pending

-thsi fucntion will return a list with all the runnign instances id
+thsi fucntion will return a list with all the runnign instances id.

 def Get_Running_Instances():
     ec2 = boto3.resource('ec2')